gargmegham/Portfolio-V1/content/jobs/OceanaTech/index.md

 url: 'https://www.oceanatech.in/'
 ---

-- lead team of 15 interns on a chatbot, and text Analytics project.
+- Learnt & implemented NLP concepts on a Django website and deployed it on an ubuntu server.
-- Worked on NLP, Django, Python, MongoDB, Pandas, recommendation systems, google charts.
+- Learnt to interact with NoSQL databases like MongoDB